PenhaJV/to-do-list/README.md

 Contribution Guidelines

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these guidelines:
+If you would like to contribute to the project, please follow these guidelines:

     Fork the repository on GitHub.
     Clone the forked repository to your local machine.